Ynpact/ynpact-ssh-ssm-proxy/README.md

 ## Configuration
 ### Operator's authorization requirement
 The operator using the tool must have the following permissions :
-- can describe EC2 instances on target region and account
+- can describe EC2 instances on target region and account (to retrieve instanceId based on instance name)
-- can start SSM section onto the target ECS-instance(s) using the documents "AWS-StartNonInteractiveCommand" and "AWS-StartSSHSession"
+- can start SSM section onto the target ECS-instance(s) using the documents "AWS-StartNonInteractiveCommand" (to optionnaly auto-install SSH public key) and "AWS-StartSSHSession" (to connect to the EC2 instance)
 ### Add, edit or remove a Host:
 This command allows you to create, edit or delete a host configuration, identified by an alias you can choose.
 ```